Guides

 1. Edit Custom query

-• Modify your custom SQL query and then re-execute it to see the changes reflected in the results.
+• Modify your query and see the updated results instantly in both the Query Result and Chart Builder.

 ❄️